-This requirement has been declared by the Convocations of Canterbury and York to be 'an essential principle of Christian doctrine':
+This requirement has been declared by the Convocations of Canterbury and York to be 'an essential principle of Church doctrine':

 'On 29th April, 1959, the Convocation of Canterbury agreed, and it was declared by His Grace the President to be an Act of Convocation, and on the same day the Convocation of York in Full Synod also agreed:

 "That this House [York, That this Synod) reaffirms as an essential principle of Church doctrine that if any person confess his secret and hidden sin to a priest for the unburdening of his conscience, and to receive spiritual consolation and absolution from him, such priest is strictly charged that he do not at any time reveal or make known to any person whatsoever any sin so committed to his trust and secrecy." '

 The background to the 1959 Act of Convocation is set out here.

 In 2015 the Archbishops' Council established a Working Group on the Seal of the Confessional to assist the Archbishops' Council and the House of Bishops in considering whether to recommend legislation to amend this canonical provision.
 The Chairman of the Working Group said that it would welcome any written comments about its work.
 Forward in Faith's submission to the Working Group is published here and summarized here.